-Domain: F3 Manifestation Product Type Range: F3 Manifestation Product Type its Items will contain as parts an Item of another instance of F3 Manifestation Product Type with that instance of F3 Manifestation Product Type.
+Domain: F3 Manifestation Product Type Range: F3 Manifestation Product Type all its Items will contain as parts an Item of another instance of F3 Manifestation Product Type with that instance of F3 Manifestation Product Type.

-Scope note: This property associates an instance of F3 Manifestation Product Type which prescribes that all of J.R.R.
-Tolkien's 'The Lord of the rings' (F3) CLP46 should be composed of The publication product identified by ISBN '0618260595' and consisting of an edition of J.R.R Tolkien's 'The two towers' (F3)
+Scope note: This property associates an instance of F3 Manifestation Product Type which prescribes that edition of J.R.R.
+Tolkien's 'The Lord of the rings' (F3) CLP46 should be composed of The publication product identified by ISBN '0618260595' and consisting of an edition of J.R.R

-Examples: The publication product identified by ISBN '0618260587' and consisting of a 3-volume edition
+Examples: The publication product identified by ISBN '0618260587' and consisting of a 3-volume